Dos and Don’ts of Negotiating Peering AgreementsAugust 13, 2015

 If a content provider or an ISP wants to be in one of these buildings, NYIIX is the way in.

 Not all Peering Exchanges are Carrier-Neutral.
 You may need to be using their data center facilities in order to Peer with their network.
 Ask about that before you sign a Peering Agreement, as you may want that flexibility later on.
-NYIIX is “data-centric“ neutral and local to the New York Metropolitan area.
-LAIIX is local to LA, and also open, as is LINX, our Telehouse London Internet Peering Exchange.
+NYIIX is “data-centric“ neutral with open peering locations in NY, LA and PA.
+LINX, our Telehouse London Internet Peering Exchange, connects you to Europe.

 For companies looking to increase efficiency, and therefore, save money and serve customers with speedier delivery of data, Peering is the way to go.
 Ask Netflix!